-- They occur in systems composed of autonomous agents - that interact with each other and their environment, - differ from each other and over space and time, and - have behaviors that are often very important to how the system works.
+- ▶ ABM can find new, better solutions to many problems important to our environment, health, and economy. - The common feature of these problems is that: - ► They occur in systems composed of autonomous agents - ▶ that interact with each other and their environment, - b differ from each other and over space and time, and - have behaviors that are often very important to how the system works.